PKWA Law Practice LLC

-This Notice and our data protection policy shall be governed in all respects by the laws of Singapore.
+This Notice and our privacy and confidentiality policy shall be governed in all respects by the laws of Singapore.

 Nothing in this Notice limits or seeks to limit your rights under the Act.

-Please note that we may update our data protection policy from time to time to ensure that our data protection policy is consistent with our future developments, industry trends and/or changes in legal or regulatory requirements.
-If there are material changes to our data protection policy, we will notify you by posting a notice of such changes on our website or by sending you a notification directly.
-Do periodically review our data protection policy to stay informed on how we are protecting and managing your personal data.
+Please note that we may update our privacy and confidentiality policy from time to time to ensure that our privacy and confidentiality policy is consistent with our future developments, industry trends and/or changes in legal or regulatory requirements.
+If there are material changes to our privacy and confidentiality policy, we will notify you by posting a notice of such changes on our website or by sending you a notification directly.
+Do periodically review our privacy and confidentiality policy to stay informed on how we are protecting and managing your personal data and confidential information.

-Subject to your rights at law, you agree to be bound by the prevailing terms of our data protection policy.
+Subject to your rights at law, you agree to be bound by the prevailing terms of our policy and confidentiality policy.

 PKWA LAW PRACTICE LLC